Tips For Crafting A Bereavement Leave Policy

 1. Express Condolences: A simple expression of sympathy can go a long way in making the employee feel supported.

 2. Respect Privacy: Some people may not want to discuss their loss.
-Respect their privacy and let them know you’re there if they need to talk.
+Respect their privacy and tell them you’re there if they need to talk.

 3. Offer Flexibility: If possible, offer flexible working hours or remote work options.